ehanahamed/ehui/README.md

-Last navbar thingy that was not finished: 45ad72357a2e4c0205dc8585ab529a32dadddf66

 TODO NOW:
-- purpleish light theme & auto theme
 - mobile header
   - add `position: static` to `header` as an option to "hide header"
     - no, it doesn't effect its width